Awesome Bosses: Final Fantasy aka: Bosses Final Fantasy

 The one on one fight with Sephiroth is also worth a mention despite being a Foregone Victory.

-Two words: Emerald Weapon.
-Probably the largest boss in Final Fantasy VII, and the second strongest.
+Emerald Weapon is probably the largest boss in Final Fantasy VII, and the second strongest.
 On top of it all, you're normally only given twenty minutes to whittle away his 1,000,000 HP.
 One of the most awesome and enjoyable boss battles from any RPG.

 Diamond WEAPON.
 There's a lot at stake with this battle and the boss looks cool to boot.
 An awesome cutscene follows it too.